 - complexity-theoretic study of quantum algorithms and quantum communication protocols;

-– development of a theoretical foundation for near-term quantum computing;
+- development and implementation of experiments for near-term quantum computing.

-We are interested in candidates with a variety of backgrounds, from quantum computing/quantum information researchers to classical computer scientists interested in exploring quantum computing.
+Candidates may have a variety of backgrounds, from quantum information/quantum computing researchers to classical computer scientists interested in exploring quantum computing.

-Applicants should send their CV (including contact data of possible references) to Andris Ambainis (firstname.lastname@example.org), by March 1, 2022.
-Late applications may be considered if the position is not filled.
+Applicants should send their CV (including contact data of possible references) to Andris Ambainis (email@example.com), by September 4, 2023.

 Computer Science PhD Scholarships

-While we are not actively recruiting additional graduate students, we are open to (and have funding for) exceptional candidates to pursue PhDs in Computer Science with dissertations on quantum information processing.
+We are open to (and have funding for) exceptional candidates to pursue PhDs in Computer Science with dissertations on quantum information processing.
 Candidates are expected to have completed a Master’s degree in Computer Science or a related field, and have some exposure to quantum information and computing.
+A more formal hiring announcement will be posted in the next months.